econchick/new-coder/docs/_posts/2013-03-04-Part-3-Setting-up-SQLAlchemy.md

     price = Column('price', String, nullable=True)
 ```

-We give our class a table name, "deals", as well as 8 fields.
+We give our class a table name, “deals”, as well as 8 fields.
 Each field will be mapped to a column in our table which it's created through `create_deals_table()`.

 For each field, we define the type of field that it is, `Integer` for our primary key field, and the rest are `String`s.
 We pass in the label of the column as a string for everything but the `id` field.
 Last, for most fields, we allow them to be empty (`nullable=True`) if we don't have those fields in the deal data that we collect.